pulumi/pulumi-hugo/themes/default/content/what-is/what-is-yaml.md

   bucketEndpoint: http://${my-bucket.websiteEndpoint}
 ```

 Finally, we have an output.
 This is a value handed to you by Pulumi, after the completion of any work required on behalf of relevant resources.
-If you're familar with Javascript, you can think of it sort of like a promise.
+If you're familiar with Javascript, you can think of it sort of like a promise.
 In this case, we're asking for the URL our document will be visible at.

 Defining infrastructure doesn't get much simpler than that!
-[Try it yourself]((/docs/intro/languages/yaml)) and get started with any major cloud provider in a snap.
+[Try it yourself](/docs/intro/languages/yaml) and get started with any major cloud provider in a snap.

 ## Pulumi Corporation